 These Type A, B, C, and D personality descriptions are classic descriptions designed to provide you with some background information about a particular personality.
 The Hire Success® system uses these descriptions for contrast to the specific descriptions and values found in the traits section of the report.
 In many cases, the applicant's individual traits may differ, at least to some degree, from what you may see described in the overall personality description.

 The Hire Success® system determines traits independently of the personality calculation and doesn’t base trait information on what might be expected from a particular personality type.
-This opens the door to highlight those differences that make the applicant a unique individual — not one squeezed into one of four boxes.
+The inclusion of these expanded traits is one of the ways the Hire Success® system differs from other systems, like Myers-Briggs®, and opens the door to highlight those differences that make the applicant a unique individual — not one squeezed into one of four boxes.
 If and when you see a trait differ from what might be described in the personality overview, it’s not a mistake.
 Quite the contrary, it’s most likely the true trait you can expect to see from the applicant on a day-to-day basis and not just an expectation based on a traditional Type A, B, C, or D personality description.